sistemicorp/p01-upyrpc/README.md

 1) Rewrite the CLI... its not pretty.
 2) Re-implement the target server using the `uasyncio` library instead of threads.
 I did attempt to do this but got stuck because starting the `uasyncio` loop is a function that never returns, and thus access to the target via REPL is not possible.
+Using `uasyncio` is also likely to make long running tasks co-operate much better than currently implemented.
 3) The server has plumbing for calls to peek at the command/return queues and manipulate them.
 Most of that functionality I have never used, so it may not work as expected.
 4) Add unit testing.